kcmw3e/rirekisho/src/contact.typ

 #import "style.typ"

+// The separator between contact entries in the contact section.
+This can be
+// freely changed by updating the state.
+For example, to separate by just a
+// space it can be set to `h(1em)`.
+#let contact-separator = state("resumania:contact:contact-separator", [ | ])

 // Create an arbitrary contact entry.
 //
 // This is meant to be a "base" for creating specific kinds of contacts, such as